lauren-march/TechnicalWriterPortfolio/OptiTrackCCSample.md

+> # NOTE: This document is copyright of OptiTrack and the original documentation can be found on [OptiTrack's documentation site](https://docs.optitrack.com/motive/calibration/continuous-calibration).
+This document was authored and edited by Lauren March and is intended for portofolio purposes ONLY.

 # Continuous Calibration

-This page provides detailed information on the continuous calibration feature, which can be enabled from the [Calibration pane](../../motive-ui-panes/calibration-pane).
-For additional Continuous Calibration features, please see the [Continuous Calibration (Info Pane)](continuous-calibration-info-pane) page.
+This page provides detailed information on the continuous calibration feature, which can be enabled from the [Calibration pane](dummylink).
+For additional Continuous Calibration features, please see the [Continuous Calibration (Info Pane)](dummylink) page.

 ## Overview